Computer model reveals Week 13 college football picks, free best bets for Saturday, Nov. 22

-2025 Week 13 college football free picks, betting odds, best bets: Model backing Tennessee, Duke on Saturday
+2025 Week 13 college football free picks, betting odds, best bets: Model backing Duke, Tennessee on Saturday

 SportsLine's model reveals its Week 13 college football picks and best bets for Saturday, Nov.
 22